SiddheshSutar/to-do-react/Readme.md

 ## Getting Started

+# Getting Started

 To run in the project in local environment:
+1. First install dependencies via : npm i

-npm start
+2. then run: npm start

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.